Overview of Prion Diseases

 - List several theories advocating causes for prion infections.

-- Discuss the causes and symptoms of the four types of infectious prion diseases and four types of classical prion diseases.
+- Discuss the causes and symptoms of the infectious and classical prion diseases.

-- State the World Health Organization’s clinical laboratory recommendations for the handling of blood and body fluid specimens from individuals infected with prion diseases.
+- State the recommendations for the handling of blood and body fluid specimens from individuals infected with prion diseases.

 Course Outline